Mortgage Qualification After Bankruptcy: Rules, Timelines, & Information

 Both forms of bankruptcy have many more rules and regulations click the link to explore more.

-When it comes to mortgages & bankruptcy it is always best to be as open and honest with your bankruptcy attorney or mortgage loan officer so they can give you the correct information about your personal situation.
-At Treadstone Funding our loan originators are here to help with your questions regarding mortgage qualification & bankruptcy and can assess which mortgage programs you may qualify for.
+When it comes to mortgages & bankruptcy it is always best to be as open and honest with your bankruptcy attorney or mortgage Loan Officer, so they can give you the correct information about your personal situation.
+At Treadstone Funding our Loan Officers are here to help with your questions regarding mortgage qualification & bankruptcy and can assess which mortgage programs you may qualify for.